luigiselmi/docker-zookeeper/README.md

     $ docker run --rm -it --name zookeeper lgslm/zookeeper:v1.0.0 bash

-The container in standalone mode can be used to connect to a Zookeeper server in a cluster by using the zkClient to check whether is running or not.
-The container must be member of the same cluster overlay network, e.g. kafka-clients-net
+The container in standalone mode can be used to connect to a Zookeeper server in a cluster by using the client tool zkCli.sh to check whether a server is running or not.
+The container must be member of the same overlay network of the cluster, e.g. kafka-clients-net

     $ docker run --rm -d -it --name zookeeper --network kafka-clients-net lgslm/zookeeper:v1.0.0 bash